-I packed my bags and sojourned to Mallorca.
-Solitude on this small island in the Mediterranean led to the birthing of Off the Beaten Path; an international travel and fashion webseries.
+I packed my bags and sojourned to Mallorca, Spain.
+Solitude on this small island in the Mediterranean led to the birthing of Off the Beaten Path; an international travel and fashion web series.
 I couldn't have picked a worse time to move abroad.
 It was 2008 and the world was going through a global economic crisis.

 The plan was to travel the world, shooting Off the Beaten Path, while using Zanzibar as my home base.
 I hadn't anticipated that it would be so difficult to access the world from a small island.
 After living on Unguja (the main island) for 10 months, I desperately needed some city action.
 I journeyed to Kampala, Uganda.
-While there, I met a Cinematographer named, Simone Atuha.
-He believed in my vision and was the blessing I needed.
+While there, I met Cinematographer, Simone Atuha.
+He believed in my vision and was the blessing I prayed for.
 I decided that we would be more productive if we resided in the same country and I was right.

 Since moving to Kampala, I have traveled throughout East Africa and borne witness to beautiful people, places and things.
 I want to share them with you.
 Taking you on a shopping tour to the city's best ateliers, boutiques, galleries and markets is my pleasure.
 I receive instant gratification from seeing the look of joy spread across your face when you've discovered something you absolutely LOVE.

-Beauty is Universal is an extension of the webseries, in which I offer a personal shopping service + fashion & lifestyle tour in Uganda and Rwanda.
-It is an organic result that stemmed from viewers of my Instagram and Facebook posts entreating me to select, purchase and ship shoes, clothing and accessories to them.
+Beauty is Universal is an extension of the web series, in which I offer a personal shopping service + fashion & lifestyle tour in Uganda and Rwanda.
+It is an organic result that stemmed from viewers of my Instagram and Facebook posts entreating me to select, purchase and ship shoes, clothing and accessories abroad.
 I'm happy to do it and I hope that you experience sheer delight when you receive what I have in store for you.
 The unintended benefit is that you are also supporting the African economy, the small business sector, women owned businesses and independent designers.
-This is how we create real, sustainable change by sowing into businesses that honor and represent you.
+This is how we create real, sustainable change by sowing into businesses that honor and represent us.

 I have lived, worked and played on 4 continents.
 It gives me life to observe how women throughout the world adorn themselves.
-I pay close attention and adopt aspects of their stylistic rituals that are practical and resonate with me.
+I pay close attention and adopt aspects of the stylistic rituals that resonate with me.

-As a young girl growing up in Los Angeles, the beauty paradigm was extremely narrow.
-If you weren't white, blonde, blue-eyed and thin, the dominant society did not recognize you as beautiful.
-Of course, I knew differently.
+As a young girl growing up in Los Angeles, California, the beauty paradigm was extremely narrow.
 Throughout my travels, I have seen beauty manifested in women, men and children all over the world.
 Those personal experiences led me to create Beauty is Universal.
 Now I bring it to you.
 By breathing oxygen into this project, you are in fact acknowledging that beauty is transcendent and exists in many forms.

 -Toddre' DaLaura Monier